Paper or plastic. . .

 Step-deck trailers, also commonly referred to as “drop-deck” trailers, are a natural alternative to the traditional flatbed.
 These trailers, which typically measure either 48 or 53 feet in length, are an incredibly versatile equipment type.

-Comprised of an upper deck and a close-to-the-ground rear section, step-deck trailers can haul loads measuring up to 10 feet, 2 inches in height before being considered over-dimensional.
+Comprised of an upper deck and a close-to-the-ground rear section, most common step-deck trailers can haul loads measuring up to 10 feet, 2 inches in height before being considered over-dimensional.

 What is a Step Deck Trailer Used For?